 “Yeah, that’s something to remember, all right,” Dante added soberly.
 “Even after the process is done, we’ll be giving up the Earth as well as our humanity.”

 “Right,” Barrett said.
 “Out there on whatever wild planet they stick us on, we will be on our own.
 We will have to grow or kill our own food, completely living off the land after whatever groceries we take with us runs out, and if there are any emergencies, we will have to deal with them ourselves.
 It takes months for a transport from Earth to reach some of those worlds, so calling for help or supplies won’t be an option for most of those places.”

 Deadpan, Kristen quoted, “No phones, no lights, no motor cars…”

 “Not a single luxureeeee…” Dante finished in song.

 Despite his mood, Barrett chuckled at their grinning faces staring back at him.
 Jenni reached out again and lightly set a finger on the back of his hand that was wrapped around his glass.

-“You've only just arrived,” she reminded him with a gentle smile.
-“That's not enough time to get used to anything, especially something as life-altering as what we are about to go through.”
-She glanced quickly at each of their companions and added, “We may have only just met, but we're all going to be there to help one another through everything we face.
-We'll be there for you if you have a rough time of it.”
+“You’ve only just arrived,” she reminded him with a gentle smile.
+“That’s not enough time to get used to anything, especially something as life-altering as what we are about to do.”
+She glanced quickly at each of their companions and added, “We may have only just met, but we’re all going to be there to help one another through everything we face.
+We’ll be there for you if you have a rough time of it.”